virtualizebrief/cooking/lemon-icebox-pie.md

 > This old-fashioned dessert is fluffy, creamy, tangy, and refreshing.

 # Ingredients
+> [!NOTE]
+> Currently using a premade crust.
+Once those are done will come up with a home made version.

 ### Pie filling
 - Pie filling
 - 14 ounce sweetened condensed milk